simon-weber/gpsoauth/CONTRIBUTING.md

 ## Pre-commit

 With Poetry installed, run `poetry install` in the repo root.
-It will create virualenv with all required packages.
+It will create a virtualenv with all required packages.

 After that you can run [pre-commit](https://pre-commit.com/) with settings included in the repostory to have code style and linting checks.